 Students who were not admitted at the administrative review stage can be admitted based on their potential for success in the program as ascertained by a faculty review.
-Students who are not admitted at the administrative review stage are (1) asked to complete a personal history form that can be obtained in the School of Business Student Services Office; (2) submit to the MMR program director an essay articulating the applicant's career goals as these relate to interest in pursuing the program; and (3) submit three letters of recommendation from individuals who can attest to the applicant's qualifications and likelihood of successful completion of degree requirements.
+Students who are not admitted at the administrative review stage are required (1) submit to the MMR program director an essay articulating the applicant's career goals as these relate to interest in pursuing the program and (2) submit three letters of recommendation from individuals who can attest to the applicant's qualifications and likelihood of successful completion of degree requirements.
 These materials and other factors the committee deems appropriate will be reviewed by the faculty review committee, which will subsequently make a recommendation regarding admission to the program director.
 After the faculty review process, all admission decisions made by the program director are final.